-This Local Industrial Strategy will ensure that the area's economic base grows by harnessing innovation.
-Actions to support this include:
+This Local Industrial Strategy will ensure that the economic base of the area grows by harnessing innovation as a tool for business growth.
+Ways in which this will be done include:

-- ▶ These will be the focal points for innovation cluster development.
+- The creation of at least four new Innovation Launchpads.
+These will be the nucleation points for innovation cluster development.
 Focussing on product development to support key growth sectors bringing together established firms with training, R&D, and incubation facilities.
-These will be focused on key sectors such as agri-tech, artificial intelligence and advanced manufacturing innovation. - ▶ Launch the Mayoral Innovation and Growth Investment Fund.
-Providing equity and loan investment to firms already accessing growth coaching and support to break into global markets and transform their productivity through innovation. - Establish the Innovate 2 Grow Network, bringing together leading entrepreneurs, innovators, mentors and coaches with growing firms to strengthen linkages across the area.
+These will be focused on key sectors such as agri-tech, artificial intelligence and advanced manufacturing innovation - Launch the Mayoral Innovation and Growth Investment Fund.
+Providing equity and loan investment to firms already accessing growth coaching and

+- support to break into global markets and transform their productivity through innovation - Establish the Innovate 2 Grow Network, bringing together leading entrepreneurs, innovators, mentors and coaches with growing firms to strengthen linkages across the area